-Make sure that the barbed hose nipple point straight up when you're done.
+Make sure that the barbed hose nipple point straight up like the picture LOC5 below, when you're done.
 This will have to set 1 hour before we can use the nipple so we will move on to another project and come back to this after the epoxy has hardened.
 We use the J.B.
 Weld epoxy specifically because of it's ability to withstand high temperatures and also oil.
 It is not softened by oil or temperature.
 While we wait for that to harden, lets move on to the oil separator itself.